A Prophet Like Moses — Introduction

 I will raise them up a Prophet from among their brethren, like unto thee, and will put my words in his mouth; and he shall speak unto them all that I shall command him.

-May God bless our souls with His Word and allow us to understand It.
+May God bless our souls with His Word and allow us to comprehend It.

-Today, Friday, March 24, 2017, we will have the introduction to the subject of next Sunday’s Bible School for March 26, 2017, which is: “A PROPHET LIKE MOSES.”
+Today, Friday, March 24, 2017, we will have the introduction to the subject of the Bible school on Sunday, March 26, 2017, which is: “A PROPHET LIKE MOSES.”

-Amos, chapter 3, verse 7, says: “Surely the Lord God will do nothing, but he revealeth his secret unto his servants the prophets.”
-This is what God spoke about in Deuteronomy, chapter 18, verses 15 to 19, which we read tonight.
+Amos, chapter 3, verse 7, says: “Surely the Lord God will do nothing without first revealing His secrets to His servants, His prophets.”
+This is what God spoke of in Deuteronomy, chapter 18, verses 15 to 19, which we read tonight.

-Prophets are predestined before the foundation of the world, to be prophets in some part of the Divine Program, which He will be carrying out here on Earth.
+Prophets are predestined before the foundation of the world to be a prophet in some part of the Divine Program that He will be unfolding here on Earth.

-That is why God sends His prophets with both consciousness together, so that they can hear from God what they have to speak to the people of God who are under the Divine Covenant relevant to the time in which God sends that prophet messenger with the Word that He reveals to him, which He gives to him, which God places in his heart, in his mind and in his mouth, so that he may speak, anointed with the Holy Spirit, that Word of God for the people under the Divine Covenant.
+That is why God sends His prophets with both consciouses together, so that they can hear from God what they have to speak to the people of God who are under the Divine Covenant relevant to the time in which God sends that prophet-messenger with the Word that He reveals to him, that He gives to him, which God places in his heart, in his mind, and in his mouth, so that he may speak, anointed with the Holy Spirit, that Word of God for the people under the Divine Covenant.

-There are prophets sent for the Hebrew people and there are prophets sent to all nations, as God said to Ezekiel, and also as He spoke to prophet Jeremiah; and as it was for prophet Isaiah, who also prophesied unto gentile nations; prophet Elijah was a prophet for Jews and gentiles as well.
+There are prophets sent to the Hebrew people and there are prophets sent to all peoples, as God said to Ezekiel, and also as He spoke to the prophet Jeremiah; and as the prophet *Elijah was, who also prophesied unto Gentile nations; the prophet Elijah was a prophet for Jews and for Gentiles as well.

-Therefore, we find that just as there are prophets for a single people (which is Israel, or Christianity or Church of the Lord Jesus Christ), there are also prophets who are for both Jews and gentiles at the same time; just as prophet Elijah was, and Elisha as well, prophet Jeremiah was also one of them.
-Jeremiah says, chapter 1, verse 4 to 10:
+Therefore, we find that just as there are prophets for one people (which is Israel, or Christianity or the Church of the Lord Jesus Christ), there are prophets who are for Jews and Gentiles at the same time; as the prophet Elijah was, as the prophet Elisha was also, the prophet Jeremiah also.
+Jeremiah, chapter 1, verses 4 to 10, says:

 “Then the word of the Lord came unto me, saying,